mukuwaba/ContactManager2/ContactManager(Final).md

         //Why do you need action listeners?
         //used to handle events--> button clicks, menu selections, keyboard shortcuts
         //when a user interacts with components (i.e. buttons, ect) app. needs to respond
-        //allows you to define what app. does in response to user actions
+        //allows you to define what app does in response to user actions
         //button clicked--> triggers action event